-Produced by the National Health and Medical Research Council the current edition Staying Healthy - Preventing infectious diseases in early childhood education and care services gives practical advice to child care workers and parents on how to reduce the spread of infectious disease such as norovirus and the flu.
+Produced by the National Health and Medical Research Council (NHMRC), the current edition Staying Healthy - Preventing infectious diseases in early childhood education and care services gives practical advice to child care workers and parents on how to reduce the spread of infectious disease such as norovirus and the flu.

 - Helping children deal with disasters